RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_001.md

 to their needs.
 The 1.0 and 1.1 releases were an attempt to standardize parts of the way that HTTP was _already_ being used.

-The best way to see hw this process played out is through the [description](https://web.archive.org/web/20091111012314/http://tech.groups.yahoo.com/group/rest-discuss/message/6757) given by
+The best way to see how this process played out is through the [description](https://web.archive.org/web/20091111012314/http://tech.groups.yahoo.com/group/rest-discuss/message/6757) given by
 Roy Fielding, one of the principal authors of both HTTP 1.0 and HTTP 1.1.
-In this quote, he is explaining the beginning of the design model that HTTP was meant to support:
+In this quote, he is explaining the beginning of the architectural style he developed for thinking about the web:

 > We would discuss various proposals for HTTP (including our own) and
 > I would try to figure out why each fit (or didn't fit) the model, and